AkashnilRecovered/AkashnilRecovered/README.md

   <summary>Click to expand</summary>

 - *Atleast the required amount of disk space (18.3 GB or more)*
 - *A really good processor (from Intel Core i5 to Intel Core i7 or AMD Ryzen 3 or AMD Ryzen 5).
-Also it works on i3 or any AMD but may cause lag*
+Also it works on Intel Core i3 or any AMD but may cause lag*
 - *4 to 6 GB of RAM (2 GB doesn't work as expected)*
 </details>